Negro: Germanic languages

+In German, Neger was considered to be a neutral term for black people, but gradually fell out of fashion in the 1970s.
+Neger is now mostly thought to be derogatory or racist.
+In 2014, the Österreichischer Presserat (Austrian Press Council) claimed that the use of "Negerkinder" (negro children) in a magazine was discriminatory and offensive.
+In Bavaria and Upper Austria, a mixed drink consisting of wheat beer and cola is traditionally called and sold as Neger, though many restaurateurs have supported renaming it to "Cola-Weißbier" after growing criticism of the name.

 In Denmark, usage of neger is up for debate.
 Linguists and others argue that the word has a historical racist legacy that makes it unsuitable for use today.
 Mainly older people use the word neger with the notion that it is a neutral word paralleling negro.
 Relatively few young people use it, other than for provocative purposes in recognition that the word's acceptability has declined.

 In Swedish and Norwegian, neger used to be considered a neutral equivalent to negro.
 However, the term gradually fell out of favor between the late 1960s and 1990s.

 In West Frisian, the word neger is largely considered to be a neutral term for black people with African roots.
 The word nikker (evil water spirit) is considered to be offensive and derogatory, but not necessarily racist due to the term's historic definition.

 Elsewhere

 In the Finnish language the word neekeri (cognate with negro) was long considered a neutral equivalent for negro.
 In 2002, neekeri's usage notes in the Kielitoimiston sanakirja shifted from "perceived as derogatory by some" to "generally derogatory".
 The name of a popular Finnish brand of chocolate-coated marshmallow treats was changed by the manufacturers from Neekerinsuukko (lit. 'negro's kiss', like the German version) to Brunbergin suukko ('Brunberg's kiss') in 2001.
 A study conducted among native Finns found that 90% of research subjects considered the terms neekeri and ryssä among the most derogatory epithets for ethnic minorities.

 In Turkish, zenci is the closest equivalent to negro.
 The appellation was derived from the Arabic zanj for Bantu peoples.
 It is usually used without any negative connotation.